trex111/raspberrypi-weather/README.md

 		--display=:0 \
 -----------------------------------------------------------------------------------

-The full scale version of the .xinitrc file is given in the files.
+The full scale version of the .xinitrc file is given in the file .xinitrc.

 It disables the cursor and screensaver.
 Then runs chromium with *all* of the flags.
 Set https://yourfancywebsite.com to the website which you want to display.
-And set --window-size to the size of your display (it's horizontal first and vertical after the comma).

 You may also want to uncomment disable_overscan=1 in /boot/config.txt so that the pi boots up using the full display.

+	sudo nano /boot/config.txt

 Now whenever the pi boots up it'll go into the console then on into chromium.
 If you want to exit you can hit Alt+F4, then enter startx to start up the browser again.